zetlanddk/zetlobot/README.md

 The bot will respond to:

-1. Direct messages - Send a DM to your bot
+1. **Direct messages** - Send a DM to your bot
-2. Mentions - Mention your bot in a channel using `@YourBotName`
+2. **Initial mentions** - Mention your bot in a channel using `@YourBotName`
+3. **Thread follow-ups** - Once mentioned in a thread, the bot will respond to all subsequent messages in that thread (without needing to be tagged again)

 The bot maintains context within both threads and direct messages, so it can follow along with the conversation.
+When you mention the bot in a thread for the first time, it will continue to participate in that conversation automatically.

 ### Available Tools